themattspiral/fast-prng-wasm/docs/js-api.md

 # fast-prng-wasm

-JavaScript API - Can be used from any environment that supports WebAssembly.
+PRNG JavaScript/TypeScript API - Can be used from most modern environments that support WebAssembly.
 See project README for compatability details.

+This wrapper around the WebAssembly PRNGs simplifies WASM usage and makes them thread safe from the JS runtime by allowing for separate WASM instances.

 ## Enumerations